Use GIMP to transform a 360 photo into a flat photo that looks perfect, and is easy to share.

 You’ll need an image file.

-The manufacturers software often supports grabbing part of a video frame.
+The manufacturers supplied camera software often supports grabbing part of a video frame.

 Step 2: Convert to a flat image

 Now convert the 360 image to a flat projection by selecting: